Multichannel read-out for arrays of metallic magnetic calorimeters: Two-stage SQUID read-out

 The circuit board is attached to the module case with five screws at the connector side.
 Therefore, the six fingers of the circuit board can potentially be subjected to vibrations.
-To prevent that, they are additionally fixed to the module exploiting tinned M 1.6 grub screws inserted into the threads in the upper part of the module, close to the amplifier SQUID chips.
+To prevent that, they are additionally fixed to the module by means of tinned M 1.6 grub screws (also known as set screws) inserted into the threads in the upper part of the module, close to the amplifier SQUID chips.

 Three amplifier modules, corresponding to 36 read-out channels, can be stacked forming a compact tower, which can be mounted on the mixing chamber plate of a dilution refrigerator, as depicted in figure \ref{SUBFIG:ECHo_cryo}.
 The amplifier modules are additionally surrounded by a cryoperm shield \footnote{Produced by Magnetic Shields Ltd, Headcorn Rd, Staplehurst TN12 0DS, UK.}.
 This soft magnetic shield allows for a reduced background magnetic field during the transition of the tin parts to the superconducting state.